Chiwoo Park, PhD

 Google Scholar, ORCID, Web of Science, CV, LinkedIn, ResearchGate

 I am a Professor in the Department of Industrial and Systems Engineering at University of Washington.
 I obtained B.S. degree in Industrial Engineering from Seoul National University in 2001.
 I received Ph.D. degree in Industrial Engineering from Texas A&M University, College Station, TX in 2011 under the guidance of Yu Ding in Industrial and Systems Engineering and Jianhua Huang in Statistics at Texas A&M University.
-In Fall 2016, I joined the Department of Industrial and Manufacturing Engineering at Florida State University as an Assistant Professor.
+In Fall 2011, I joined the Department of Industrial and Manufacturing Engineering at Florida State University as an Assistant Professor.
 I became an Associate Professor with tenure in 2017 and was promoted to a Professor in 2023.
-I moved to University of Washington in 2024.
+I moved to University of Washington in 2024, opening the Digital Transformation Lab.

-My main research interest lies in machine learning and data science with applications to advanced manufacturing and physical science.
-I am particularly interested in modeling and analysis of object data.
-It concerns statistical analysis of complex objects and their visual features (such as image, shape, motion, function and directions).
-Object data are normally non-Euclidean features.
-Conventional statistical tools developed for Euclidean data do not apply here.
-Relevant research around object data is to define proper probability spaces of object data, and develop associated statistical inference algorithms.
-Many of my methodological studies are motivated by the problem of understanding processing-structure-property relations in manufacturing and physical sciences.
+My primary research interests lie in machine learning and data science, with applications in advanced manufacturing and the physical sciences.
+I am particularly focused on the modeling and analysis of object data, which involves the statistical study of complex structures and their visual features—such as images, shapes, motion, functions, and directions.
+Unlike traditional numerical data, object data are typically non-Euclidean, meaning that conventional statistical tools developed for Euclidean (or vector) spaces are not directly applicable.
+Research in this area involves defining appropriate probability spaces for object data and developing corresponding statistical inference algorithms.
+Recently, our efforts have centered on modeling and analyzing human performance.
+Using a shape-theoretic approach, we model human performance as a time series of body postures.
+Our initial work in this direction is presented in the paper, Data Science for Motion and Time Analysis in Operations Research, with more studies currently underway.
+Many of my methodological studies in this direction are also motivated by the problem of understanding processing-structure-property relations in manufacturing and physical sciences.
 In 2021, I authored the book Data Science for Nano Image Analysis, which summarizes many of my works in these areas.
-Another application is Data Science for Motion and Time Analysis in Operations Research